multirobotplayground/Jazzy-Multi-Robot-Sandbox/README.md

 ## [License](#license)

-All content from this repository is released under a anti-ai modified [BSD 4-clause license](LICENSE).
+All content from this repository is released under a modified [BSD 4-clause license](LICENSE).

 Author/Maintainer: